BugSnag Alternatives

 How we picked

-Error tracking alternatives split along three vectors: pricing model (per-event vs per-session vs flat tier vs bundle), feature scope (errors-only vs errors+APM vs full-stack with replay), and hosting (managed-only vs OSS-self-hosted vs hybrid).
-Picks below address each combination.
+Error-tracking alternatives split along three vectors: pricing model (per-event tier vs per-session vs flat bundle), feature scope (errors-only vs errors plus APM vs full-stack with replay), and hosting (managed-only vs OSS self-hosted vs hybrid).
+The five picks address each combination directly.

-Pricing is taken from each vendor's site on the review date.
+Pricing is taken from each vendor's site on the review date and re-checked at every back-fill.
 We score on cost-at-volume for a representative team (10 engineers, 250K events monthly), grouping algorithm quality, and ecosystem of integrations.
-We weight free-tier honesty highly because under-provisioning the free tier is a common reason teams shop alternatives.
+We weight free-tier honesty highly because under-provisioning the free tier is a common reason teams shop alternatives in the first place.

 • Initial published version with 5 picks.